Raritan Bay

 Raritan Bay is a bay located at the southern portion of Lower New York Bay between the U.S. states of New York and New Jersey and is part of the New York Bight.
 The bay is bounded on the northwest by New York's Staten Island, on the west by Perth Amboy, New Jersey, on the south by the Raritan Bayshore communities in the New Jersey counties of Middlesex and Monmouth, and on the east by Sandy Hook Bay.
 The bay is named after the Raritans, a branch of the Lenape tribe who lived in the vicinity of the bay and its river for thousands of years, prior to the arrival of Dutch and English colonists in the 17th century.

 History

 Archeological evidence suggests that humans were already in the region at the close of the Pleistocene.
 The early "Big Game Hunters" vanished, but the coastal regions were resettled by peoples accustomed to village-style living ("tidewater communities") that subsisted on hunting and gathering marine shellfish, and eventually, on agriculture.
 In pre-Columbian times "woodlands cultures" probably centered in the Ohio Valley became the dominant cultural influence in the region.
 Large shell middens were found around Raritan Bay and on Staten Island, a testament of the utilization of the bay for food by Algonquin Indian tribes (Lenapes) who occupied the area when early Colonialists arrived.
-Unfortunately, early settlers used these shell piles for road construction and field fertilizer.
+Early settlers used these shell piles for road construction and field fertilizer.
 Tottenville was once well known for its roads paved with oyster shells.